top of page

 From the beginning, Matt was determined that he was not going to let the injury define the way he was going to live his life.
 Matt had missed 4 months of school but had a goal of graduating with his class.
 He committed to taking classes over the summer, started his junior year on time and one year later graduated from high school on time, receiving the “Golden Diploma Award” for overcoming adversity.
 He went on to attend college at Stonehill College in Easton MA, where he lived on campus all four years and earned a degree in Communications.

-In his spare time, Matt is a motivational speaker to high schools, colleges, and professional organizations about dealing with challenges and change and overcoming adversity.
-Matt likes to stay active in his spare time and he and his running partner have completed 11 marathons in the assisted runner category in Boston, New York City, and Hyannis.
-He is an avid sports fan and enjoys travel.
+In his spare time, Matt is a motivational speaker to high schools, colleges, and organizations about dealing with challenges, change, and overcoming adversity.
+Matt also likes to stay active and he and his running partner have completed 12 marathons in the assisted running category.
+The 2024 Boston Marathon will be the 10th Boston Marathon for the pair and 13th together.
+He is an avid sports fan and loves to spend time with friends and family.

 bottom of page